 Historically, the cinema has made a significant contribution to the development of a global discourse that defines Jamaica as exotic destination, site of fantasy, adventure and romance, and more recently as danger zone.
 Since the 1970s, however, with the emergence of feature films made and produced in Jamaica, film has also functioned as a vehicle for the expression of the internal rather than external gaze.
 Popular Jamaican music has occupied a pivotal and complex role in the development of a Jamaican cinema and in the crafting of this internal gaze and perspective.
-The course will examine at least six films set in Jamaica and/or its diasporic communities, which use reggae and dancehall music as part of a deliberate narrative elements to communicate meaning and suggest aesthetic, political, and cultural values.
+The course will examine at least six films set in Jamaica and/or its diasporic communities, which use reggae and dancehall music as part of a deliberate narrative strategy.
+The course will seek to explore how these films use popular music and other narrative elements to communicate meaning and suggest aesthetic, political, and cultural values.